dolittle/github-release-action/README.md

 - `token`: The token to use for the GitHub API. default: ${{ github.token }}
 - `version` (required): The version to release
 - `body` (required): The release summary. default: ''
+- `microservice` (optional): The name of the Microservice that should be released.
+The name should not contain spaces.

 ### Example Workflow
 ```yaml